zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 Additionally, use the following toolbox actions to delete chunks:

-* `Delete for Object` deletes all chunks (and related metadata) from the knowledge base that were associated with a passed Mendix object at the insertion stage.
+* `Delete for Object` deletes all chunks (and related metadata) from the collection that was associated with a passed Mendix object at the insertion stage.
 * `Delete for List` is similar to the `Delete for Object` , but a list of Mendix objects is passed instead.

 When data in your Mendix app that is relevant to the knowledge base changes, it is usually necessary to keep the knowledge base chunks in sync.
 Whenever a Mendix Object changes, the affected chunks must be updated.
-Depending on your use case, the `Replace` and `Delete for Objects` can be conveniently used in event handler microflows.
+Depending on your use case, the `Embed & Replace` and `Delete for Objects` can be conveniently used in event handler microflows.

 The example below shows how to repopulate a knowledge base using a list of Mendix objects:

-{{< figure src="/attachments/appstore/platform-supported-content/modules/genai/mxgenAI-connector/knowledgebase-using-mendix-object.png" >}}
+{{< figure src="/attachments/appstore/platform-supported-content/modules/genai/mxgenAI-connector/knowledgebase-using-mendix-object.png" >}} (TODO LINA)

 ##### Knowledge Base Retrieval{#knowledge-base-retrieval}

 The following toolbox actions can be used to retrieve knowledge data from the knowledge base (and associate with your Mendix data):

 1. `Retrieve` retrieves knowledge base chunks from the knowledge base.
-You can use pagination via the `Offset` and `MaxNumberOfResults` parameters or apply filtering via a `MetadataCollection` or `MxObject`.
+You can use pagination via the `Offset` and `MaxNumberOfResults` parameters or apply filtering via a `MetadataCollection` or `MxObject`. (@Lina Offset?)
 2. `Retrieve & Associate` is similar to the `Retrieve` but associates the returned chunks with a Mendix object if they were linked at the insertion stage.

     {{% alert color="info" %}}You must define your entity specialized from `KnowledgeBaseChunk`, which refers to another entity used during the insertion stage.